Makiedo/Device-Care-Center/README.md

-How to run Device Care Centre:
+How to run Device Care Center:

 1. Download this repository (the Modules folder, DeviceCareCenter.exe, and DeviceCareCenter.ico).